StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 Grouping signatures
 -------------------

-This initial approach is quite simple: why should we evaluate a rule on an UDP flow if we are currently inspecting a TCP packet.
+This initial approach is quite simple: why should we evaluate a rule on a UDP flow if we are currently inspecting a TCP packet.
 By doing a protocol split we can in a perfect case divide by two the number of signature to evaluate.

 And as we are here, we can also group signatures by protocol port and build a tree where we group by network parameters and get groups of signatures in the leafs.

-This is an interesting first step, but I'm sure some reader are already complaining about the fact everything in their network is HTTP or TLS.
+This is an interesting first step, but I'm sure some readers are already complaining about the fact that everything in their network is HTTP or TLS.
 And thus they have only 2 used groups.

 Something else is needed.